Middleton scores 31 as Bucks trounce Warriors 138-99

 Curry was 2 of 10 from 3-point range to give him 2,499 career 3-pointers.
 The two-time MVP is looking to join Ray Allen (2,973) and Reggie Miller (2,560) as the only NBA players to make at least 2,500 3-pointers.

 Curry went 5 of 5 from the line to extend his streak of consecutive successful free-throw attempts to 55.
-He is chasing Rick Barry’s franchise record of 60 straight from 1976-77.
+He is chasing Barry’s franchise record of 60 straight from 1976-77.

 UP NEXT